-Body language is central to first impressions, such as in interviews, but it also says a lot about you in your day-to-day working environment.
+Body language is essential in interviews and with first impressions in general, but it also says a lot about you in your day-to-day working environment.
 Therefore, it’s important to understand the various subtleties involved and how you can exploit them to stand out from the crowd.

 Luckily, we’ve compiled a handy list of tips to help you out, including how to put each one into practice, so if you’re wondering why the pitch of your voice or weak handshake may have cost you last year’s promotion, read on – this is how to improve your body language in the workplace and effectively advance your career.

 Height – or the projection of height – is one of the most basic nonverbal ways to project power and confidence in any room, especially in small groups.
 Indeed, even if you’re not particularly blessed in this particular department, you can still give the impression of being taller than you are.

 Whenever you’re in the office, ensure that your posture is strong: straighten your back, lift your chin and keep your head held high.
 This demonstrates pride in yourself, which translates in the workplace to clear self-assurance in your own abilities.

 In some scenarios, you can project your height even further by standing to address people when they are sitting down.
 This plays into the more general concept of dominating the space around you, which again suggests a great deal of self-assurance.